VectorZeroAI/ZeroWeb/README.md

 ---

 Cofig.py :
-Has all the configurations in it.
+Has all the configurations and keys in it.

 ---

 ZeroSkan.py :

-Is the skaner library.
+Is the skaner.
 Uses PostgreSQL DB to save all the scraped data.

 Creates a PostgreSQL DB.
 Inputs all the URLs got from all the domains in the config via "get_URL_list" as the first thing in a row.